-Off Road Skills Test
+Basic Control Skills Test

-Purpose.
-To evaluate your basic skills in controlling the vehicle.
+Purpose - To evaluate your basic skills in controlling the vehicle.

-Set-up.
-The test set-up consists of various exercises marked out by lines, traffic cones, or something similar.
-The exercises may include moving the vehicle forward, backing, and turning maneuvers.
+Setup - The test setup consists of various exercises marked out by lines, traffic cones, or something similar.
+The exercises may include moving the vehicle forward, backward, and turning maneuvers.
 The examiner will explain to you how each exercise is to be done.
-You will be scored on how well you stay within the exercise boundaries and how many pullups you make.
+You will be scored on how well you stay within the exercise boundaries and how many pull-ups you make.

-On Road Skills Test
+Road Test

-Purpose.
-To evaluate your ability to drive safely in a variety of on-the-road situations.
+Purpose - To evaluate your ability to drive safely in a variety of on-the-road situations.

-Test Procedure.
-The test drive is taken over a route specified by the examiner.
-It may include left and right turns, intersections, railway crossings, curves, up and down grades, rural or semi-rural roads, city multi-lane streets, and expressway driving.
+Test Procedures - The test drive is taken over a route specified by the examiner.
+It may include left and right turns, intersections, railway crossings, curves, up and down grades, rural or semi-rural roads, city and multi-lane streets, and expressway driving.

 You will drive over the test route following instructions given by the examiner.
-The examiner will score specific tasks such as turns, merging into traffic, lane changes, and speed control, at specific places along the route.
-The examiner will also score whether you correctly do tasks such as signaling, searching for hazards, controlling speed, and lane positioning.
+The examiner will score specific tasks such as turn, merging into traffic, lane changes, and speed control, at specific places along the route.
+The examiner will also score whether you correctly do the tasks such as signaling, searching for hazards, controlling speed, and lane positioning.